DawnVespero/TheBlackSunLodge/Songs/What Kind of Animal Are You?.md

 ---
-title: "What Kind of Animal Are You?"
+title: What Kind of Animal Are You?
-aliases: ""
+aliases:
+  - What Kind of Animal Are You?
 Type: Song
 Original:
 Derivative: